RaptureBTP/overwatch-calc/readme.md

 To Update a document, traverse to localhost:port/api/v1/notes/hero.json where ```hero``` is a given hero name and the request body includes the data you want updated, i.e. ```{"text": "Avoid the Nanoblade!"}```

-To Delete a document, traverse to localhost:port/api/v1/notes/delete/hero where ```hero``` is a given hero name.
+To Delete a document, traverse to localhost:port/api/v1/notes/delete/id where ```id``` is the notes unique ObjectID OR click the 'x' icon next to a note.

 To get a List of all documents, traverse to localhost:port/api/v1/notes.json OR click the "Load Notes" button.